 Half or partial overlay doors and drawers follow suit with their name by offering a roughly half-inch face that will cover the opening so you can’t see inside.
 This measurement is the only real distinguishing factor between this and the full overlay, but it can actually have an impact on how the cabinets look as well.

 Inset cabinets are a stylish cabinet option that we fully believe looks a lot better.
-Contrary to framed cabinets, these cabinets offer a more complete look by allowing the doors and drawers to effortlessly sink into the design itself.
-Instead of sitting on top of the opening, they actually blend into the design.
+Unlike framed cabinets, these offer a more complete look by allowing the doors and drawers to sink into the design itself.

-These cabinets are very well-liked because of just how polished they look.
+These cabinets are popular because of just how polished they look.
 They offer a flat and modern design that people find better suits contemporary themes in the kitchen.
 This approach to cabinetry also offers hidden hinges, further adding to that sleek style.

 The Frameless European

-Frameless European cabinets are, as you might expect, a popular European design—but they have officially moved over here.
-Every day, frameless European cabinets are becoming more and more popular in the United States, with more prominent figures featuring them in contemporary design.
+Frameless European cabinets are a popular European design that’s becoming more and more popular in the United States, with more prominent figures featuring them in contemporary design.